Canadian Consumer Price Index (November 2024)

 - Data Commentary

-- The Bank of Canada's preferred "core" inflation measures increased to 2.6% y/y on average, from 2.4% y/y in September.
+- The Bank of Canada's preferred "core" inflation measures were steady at 2.7% y/y on average, matching October's pace.

 Key Implications